 If vmstorage is a NFS mounted directory or a device on hypervisor, run

 To create the virtual machine “vm1” with 20G hard disk on a hypervisor directory, run

 When “vm1” is created successfully, a VM hard disk file with a name like “vm1.sda.qcow2” will be found in the location specified by vmstorage.
 What’s more, the mac attribute of “vm1” is set automatically, check it with:

 lsdef vm1 -i mac

-Now a VM “vm1” is created, it can be provisioned like any other nodes in xCAT.
+Once a VM “vm1” is created, it can be provisioned like any other node in xCAT.
 The VM node can be powered on by:

 rpower vm1 on

 If “vm1” is powered on successfully, the VM status can be obtained by running the following command on management node